A Term Structure Model for Dividends and Interest Rates: Numerical study

-Figure \ref{fig:duration} plots the stock duration \eqref{eq:duration} implied by the calibrated model parameters.
-The duration is quite stable over the calibration period, with an average around 24 years. \cite{dechow2004implied} and \cite{weber2018cash} construct a stock duration measure based on balance sheet data and find an average duration of approximately 15 and 19 years, respectively, for a large cross-section of stocks.
+Figure \ref{fig:duration} plots the stock duration using the February parameters.
+The stock duration is quite stable over time with an average around 23 years. \cite{dechow2004implied} and \cite{weber2018cash} construct a stock duration measure based on balance sheet data and find an average duration of approximately 15 and 19 years, respectively, for a large cross-section of stocks.
+The plot looks similar when using the March or April parameters.

 Table \ref{tabel:computation_time} contains computation times for calculating option prices.
-The bulk of the computation time is due to the computation of the moments of $g(X_T)$ in \eqref{eq:scalar_derivative_payoff}.
+The bulk of the computation times is due to the computation of the moments of $g(X_T)$ in \eqref{eq:scalar_derivative_payoff}.
 The number of stochastic factors that drive a derivative's payoff and the degree of moments that have to be matched therefore strongly affect the computation time.
 We observe that all timings of the maximum entropy method are well below the time it took to run the benchmark Monte-Carlo simulation.
 The pricing of swaptions is much faster than the pricing of dividend and stock options, especially as the number of moments increases.
 This is because the discounted swaption payoff only depends on on the 2-dimensional process $(X_{0t}^I,X_{1t}^I)^\top$, while the discounted payoff of the dividend and stock option depends on the entire 4-dimensional process $X_t=(X_{0t}^I,X_{1t}^I,X_{0t}^D,X_{1t}^D)^\top$.
 In addition, the discounted payoff of the dividend and stock option is quadratic in the factors.
 Therefore, in order to compute moments up to degree $N$ of the discounted payoff, we need to compute moments up to degree $2N$ of the factors.
-The computation of the dividend option is further complicated by the path-depedent nature of its payoff.
+The computation of the dividend option is further complicated by the path-dependent nature of its payoff.
 Indeed, the dividend option payoff depends on the realization of the factors at $T_1$ \emph{and} $T_2$.
 In order to compute the moments of $\zeta_{T_2}(C_{T_2}-C_{T_1})$, we have to apply the moment formula twice.
 Hence, it involves computing a matrix exponential twice, which causes an additional computation time compared to the stock option.